dask/dask/docs/source/user-interfaces.rst

 Instead, Dask's lower-level APIs let you write parallel code one function call at a time within the context of your existing for loops.
-A common solution here is to use :doc:`Dask delayed <delayed>` to wrap individual function calls into a lazily constructed task graph:
+A common solution here is to use :doc:`Dask delayed <delayed>` to wrap individual function calls into a lazily constructed :term:`task graph`:

 .. code-block:: python